outdoorbits/little-backup-box/README.md

 To add a new feature or fix issues yourself, follow the following steps.

-1. Fork the project's repository repository.
+1. Fork the project's repository.
 2. Create a feature branch using the `git checkout -b new-feature` command.
 3. Add your new feature or fix bugs and run the `git commit -am 'Add a new feature'` command to commit changes.
 4. Push changes using the `git push origin new-feature` command.